PremKumar135/PremKumar/README.md

 ### **Project 5: Pacing Rate Prediction**
 ---
-> **This project focussed on predicting the pacing rate which helps to make the number of outbound calls in a call center in a bank in order to optimize the work force in the campaign.**
+> **This project focused on predicting the pacing rate which helps to make the number of outbound calls in a call center in a bank in order to optimize the work force in the campaign.**

 ![pacing_rate](austin-distel-97HfVpyNR1M-unsplash.jpg)
 Photo by <a href="https://unsplash.com/@austindistel?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Austin Distel</a> on <a href="https://unsplash.com/s/photos/call-center?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>